 I am the president of a recognized student group and we wish to reserve Polk Place for an information rally.
 How do I reserve Polk Place for my event?

-Under the Policy on Use of University Facilities for Non-commercial and Commercial Purposes, the exterior area of campus may be scheduled by making a written request to the Associate Vice Chancellor for Facilities Services, provided your proposed use is otherwise consistent with the policy.
+Under the University’s Facilities Use Standard, the exterior area of campus may be scheduled by making a written request to the Associate Vice Chancellor for Facilities Services, provided your proposed use is otherwise consistent with the standard.
 Please contact Kara Simmons for more information.